 The Governors and staff would like to thank parents for the efforts they have made to ensure that their children have consistently good attendance.
 Attendance in the last 3 years has been above 95%.
 This is very good and is a vast improvement on attendance in the years prior to 2010.
-The Government expects attendance of at least 96% but many children in our school have excellent attendance (98 -100% attendance) regularly.
+The Government expects attendance of at least 96%, but many children in our school regularly have excellent attendance (98 -100% attendance).
 They are keen to be in school and don’t want to miss any of the interesting and exciting opportunities for learning on offer.

 Parents are informed on a regular basis about their child’s attendance level.
 Where attendance falls below the expected level, the Head Teacher and the Governing Body take steps to support parents to improve attendance.

 Why is it important for children to attend school?